 Amount Requested

-Total Initiative Budget
+Total Initiative Expenses

-- Please identify the specific costs (line items) for which you are requesting funding from CIRA.
+• Please identify the specific costs (line items) for which you are requesting funding from CIRA.

-If the Amount Requested differs from the Total Initiative Budget, please identify the source(s) of additional funding and current status (confirmed or pending).
+If the Amount Requested differs from the Total Initiative Expenses, please identify the source(s) of additional funding and current status (confirmed or pending).
 For any pending amounts, please indicate the likelihood of being realized.
 Limit 100 words.

 Detailed budget

-Please complete the Excel budget template attachment found in the online application system.
-List all revenue sources for the initiative (including co-funding from other sources and in-kind contributions) as well as all expenses.
+You are required to complete a detailed project budget sheet.
+Download the Excel template for the project budget sheet here.
+List all revenue sources for the initiative (including funding from other sources and in-kind contributions) as well as all expenses.
 Total expenses must equal total revenue.
+You may request a maximum of 15% of your CIRA grant request as Administration Support.

-Provide budget notes within the budget sheet to help explain the costs, for example: program coordinator salary ($5,000 = 200 hours over 20 weeks X $25/hr.).
+Provide budget notes within the budget sheet to help explain the costs, for example: program coordinator salary ($7,000 = 200 hours over 20 weeks X $35/hr.)
 Include in-kind support costs.
 These should be reasonable and in line with acceptable costs in this sector.
-Get quotes for any items or services to be purchased, and while you do not have to provide these when you submit your application, we may ask for them at a later date.
+Get quotes for any items, equipment or services to be purchased as you may be requested to provide them at a later date.
+Your financial request should be proportionate to the size and capacity of your organization.

-SECTION 7: Community engagement
+SECTION 7: Community support

 SECTION 8: Outcomes and sustainability

-Through its Community Investment Program grants, CIRA is seeking outcomes in the following areas.
+CIRA is seeking outcomes in the following areas.
 Please indicate the results you expect to achieve in the areas relevant to your project.

 Enter numbers only, no commas or other special characters.